-With 15 owners, this firm is squarely in the employee-owned category, somewhat uncommon among financial advisor firms.
-In many cases, financial advisors are owned by one or two individuals (like the rest of the firms on this list).
-This means the advisors at REDW have equity and a stake in the business, which can be beneficial for clients.
+With every employee holding a stake in the firm, REDW Wealth fits squarely in the "employee-owned" category.
+This is somewhat uncommon among financial advisor firms, which are frequently owned by one or two individuals.
+This means the advisors at REDW have equity in the business, which can be beneficial for clients.

 When you work with REDW for wealth management, you can choose your client service level depending on your financial objectives and situation.
 The first level is basic wealth building, designed for smaller accounts, IRAs, rollover accounts and anyone who prefers “to be on autopilot.”
 Your account will primarily consist of exchange-traded funds (ETFs) and mutual funds chosen by REDW advisors.
-The account is auto rebalanced using computer algorithms.
+The account is automatically rebalanced to keep on track with your target asset allocation throughout your life.
 You’ll be charged a fixed fee for this service.
 REDW’s basic wealth building service is very similar to a robo-advisor, such as Wealthfront or Betterment.

 Custom wealth building is the next level, for those with more than $500,000 and less than $5 million in investable assets.
 With this level, you get a portfolio that’s managed from a tax perspective and can include many more securities besides mutual funds and ETFs, such as stocks, bonds, and accounts held in employer plans or at brokerage firms.
 Accounts over $3 million can get free tax return preparation.